FirstLegoLeague/launcher/docs/userguide.md

 ### Teams

 The `Teams` screen enables you to edit the team name and affiliation, and to delete a team.
 You cannot change the team number.
 There is also a `Add Team` button.
 Be sure not to use a team number that is already taken.
+Note that a newly added team does not immeditaly apear - you must refreshthe browser or switch to a differet screen (such as 'Matches') and then back here to see a newly added team.

 ### Matches